bchareyre/yade-mpi/doc/sphinx/amazonEC2.rst

 find plenty of `YADE specific performance reports <https://yade-dem.org/publi/1stWorkshop/booklet.pdf>`__ that will help you decide.
 However, the instance type is an important selection.
-The \`\`Compute Optimized" instances are necessary for most YADE simulations because they provide access to high performing processors and guaranteed computing power.
+The ``Compute Optimized`` instances are necessary for most YADE simulations because they provide access to high performing processors and guaranteed computing power.
 The C3.2xlarge (Fig.
 `fig-type`_) is equivalent to an 8 core 2.8ghz Xeon E5